Mellywins/Mellywins/README.md

 - Author of  [@EzyFS](https://github.com/Mellywins/EzyFS).

-- 🔭 I’m currently working as a DevOps Engineer.
+- 🔭 I’m currently working as a Backend Engineer.

 - 🌱 I’m enthousiastic about DDD, Event Driven Microservice Architectures.
 You can see me applying them in [@EzyFS](https://github.com/Mellywins/EzyFS).